-This EIS assumes five scenarios for the placement of dredged material: 100% disposal in a proposed ocean dredged material disposal site (ODMDS), 100% disposal upland, 100% beneficial reuse, 20-25% beneficial reuse/75-80% ocean disposal and 50% beneficial reuse/50% ocean disposal.
-These five scenarios are explained further below.
+This EIS/OEIS assumes four scenarios for the placement of dredged material: 100% disposal in a proposed ocean dredged material disposal site (ODMDS), 100% disposal upland, 100% beneficial reuse, and 20-25% beneficial reuse/75-80% ocean disposal.
+These four scenarios are explained further below.
 The 100% ODMDS and 100% upland disposal options are analyzed as the environmentally most adverse scenarios, because placing all dredged material in either location would limit the capacity of either the ODMDS or upland site(s) and does not account for some of the sediment being used for a beneficial purpose.
 Further discussion of each potential disposal option, including the sediment testing and sampling that has been conducted, is provided below.